 The holiday season is already upon us.
-Soon it will be time to gather around the table with family and friends for a special Thanksgiving feast.
+Soon it will be time to gather around the table with for a special Thanksgiving feast.
 But for those who are careful about what foods they eat, this is no easy task.
 Most Thanksgiving dinners are full of saturated fats, prepackaged ingredients, and produce that is far from healthy.
 Because of this, many health conscious people are starting to make a few changes to their meal preparation habits.
 And the first one of them is to use only organic ingredients.
 Organic foods won't make someone sick from all of the chemicals in them.
 They aren't genetically modified, and they have no added hormones or antibiotics.
 So all of the dishes that they are used in are healthy and full of flavor.
 If you are considering an all organic Thanksgiving dinner yourself, here are some great tips to help you get started.

 Never wait until the day before Thanksgiving to decide what you are going to make.
 Plan out your menu, and make a list of all of the ingredients that you are going to need.
 Then, purchase them in advance.
 Even though organic foods have to be used fairly quickly, most of them will be alright for about three days in the refrigerator.
 There are many people who wait until the last minute to buy things, so be prepared to make substitutions in case the store is out of something that you need.
 If you intend to have an organic meal delivery company do the cooking for you, then contact them at least a week in advance to be sure that they can have your meal ready in time.